Whether you are a newbie in the website development niche or an experienced web design pro, you have certainly heard of WordPress.

 - Plugin Integration.
 Just like templates, WordPress plugins may also be free and paid.
 This also depends on multiple issues.
 The cost of premium extensions constitutes around $20-$40.
 Mind that some plugins require a one-time payment, while the use of other extensions may imply a monthly/annual payment;

 - Domain Name Connection.
 The price of domain name may also differ based on the type, zone and registrar you go for.
 Some hosts offer special terms for the first year of domain name use.
 It is frequently possible to get a free domain as a bonus offer.
-Other cost-saving solutions are possible as well;
+Other cost-saving solutions are possible as well.
+Overall, a standard price of the .com domain currently constitutes around $10-$15 per year with further prolongation cost being around $5-$15.

-- Hosting.
 Just like domain name price, hosting cost differs as well.
-It’s no secret that there are many different hosting providers out there.
+It’s no secret that there are many different hosting providers out there (view the list here).
 Many of them have special pricing packages for WordPress websites.
-The most suitable and cost-effective option is choosing Bluehost.
+The most suitable and cost-effective option is choosing Bluehost (read review).
 It has several plans to choose from, which differ in terms, tools, features and budget.
-The cheapest Bluehost plan currently costs $2.95/mo, which is obviously a great offer for the owners of WordPress websites.
+Let’s review the Bluehost pricing policy in terms of WP website hosting.

 To sum that all up, the average cost of a website powered by WordPress will constitute around $95-$100 per year.